mohsinnazir967/TCM_Security_Operations_-SOC-_101/Course Introduction and Lab Setup/Lab Setup.md

    - Choose **Install Ubuntu**, interactive installation, and default options.
    - For storage: **Erase disk and install Ubuntu** (this affects only the virtual disk, not your real one).
    - Set account info:
-     - Name: TCM
+     - Name: eagle
      - Computer name: sock 101 - Ubuntu
-     - Username: TCM
+     - Username: eagle
      - Password: password
    - Set your timezone and review settings.
 4. Click **Install** and wait for completion.